aristocrats/sikky/README.md

 [![Build Status](https://travis-ci.org/Kflash/sikky.svg?branch=master)](https://travis-ci.org/Kflash/sikky)

 A very fast, and very small boilerplate.
-Uses `TypeScript 2.0 Pre` to compile down to `ES2016`.
-From there, you can choose to use a `Rollup` and `Bublé` combo to bundle down to `ES2015`.
+Uses `TypeScript 2.0 Pre` to compile down to `ES2015`.
+From there, you can choose to use a `Rollup` and `Bublé` combo to bundle down to a clean `ES2015` bundle.

 A complete bundle time is assumed to be around 0.4 ms. Depends on your computer.